paulvi/eclipse-node-ide/Hints.md

 ## Select JVM for Eclipse instance

 Add -vm opriotn in [eclipse.ini](http://wiki.eclipse.org/Eclipse.ini), that is in Eclipse folder.
+Quote:

 	Note the format of the -vm option - it is important to be exact:
     	The -vm option and its value (the path) must be on separate lines.
     	The value must be the full absolute or relative path to the Java executable, not just to the Java home directory.
     	The -vm option must occur before the -vmargs option, since everything after -vmargs is passed directly to the JVM.

-Example
+Example:

 	...
 	-vm